Samoa Conservation Society: Campaigns

 In 2019 the society conducted a series of surveys to identify and take cuttings and seeds from endangered plants, which discovered that the endangered Vavea Samoense tree may be extinct.

 In 2021 the society launched a petition campaign against The Coca-Cola Company's use of plastic bottles in Samoa.

+In 2023 it announced plans to reintroduce the extinct butterfly Papilio godeffroyi to Samoa.

 Aims

 The society has the following objectives: